 Obviously I opened the thing instantly, carefully removing the perforated strips one by one as not to tear or damage the important document in any way.

 Once finally unfurled, it was, lo and behold, a mortgage solicitation telling me I could lower my interest rate.
 It even had my original loan amount on it to make it appear all the more official.

-Oddly enough, the refinance offer enclosed was pretty lackluster.
+Oddly enough, the mortgage refinance offer enclosed was pretty lackluster.
 The company said they could lower my rate by about a quarter percent from the existing rate.
 And perhaps even at no cost to me!

 While some might be happy enough to shave a .25% off their rate, I wasn’t too impressed.
-When I glanced at the fine print, I noticed the APR was pretty sky-high too.
+When I glanced at the fine print, I noticed the mortgage APR was pretty sky-high too.
 That didn’t surprise me in the least.

 Here’s the Important Notice

 I decided to touch on this seemingly mundane issue because these types of advertisements are often intentionally misleading, and since mortgages are fairly complicated, you have to be careful when you receive such solicitations.

 The fact that it looks like an “official document” may lead a homeowner to believe that the notice is coming from some trustworthy organization, not just another mortgage lender or broker.